omoju/omoju.github.io/_posts/2016-11-11-CIntroCSExperiencePrediction-Part-Two.md

 - `blg`: CS belonging
 - `cltrcmp`: Collegiality

-In addition, I also collected data around students' background using the following dimensions.
+Besides, I also collected data on students' background using the following dimensions.

 - `prcs`: Prior collegiate CS exposure
 - `mtr`: CS mentors and role models
 - University demographics

-Majority of the questionnaire I developed uses a 5-point Likert scale (where 1 = Strongly Disagree, 3 = Neutral and, 5 = Strongly Agree).
+The majority of the questionnaire I developed uses a 5-point Likert scale (where 1 = Strongly Disagree, 3 = Neutral and, 5 = Strongly Agree).
 I created a code book to facilitate my ease of analysis and the interpretability of results.
 A copy of the code book is at the end of this post.
 The dataset consists of 45 features with 882 instances.
-Further, the dataset breakdowns into 494 male instances versus 388 female instances.
+Further, the dataset breakdowns into 494 male cases versus 388 female examples.

 #### Missing Values
 The dataset with 45 features had two features with missing data.